June is National Lipedema Awareness Month

 Four Stages of Lipedema

 Since Lipedema is a progressive disease it is important to diagnose early and start treatment right away!
-Does your body look like one of the four stages of Lipedema above?
+Does your or a family member’s body look like one of the four stages of Lipedema above?
 If so, please know this is a chronic disease and is not your fault!
 But, you can do something to help your condition and even reverse it back to a more manageable condition!

 Do you recognize these symptoms: